Pernifloss/ImageMap/README.md

 ![alt text](https://github.com/lary-pipot/ImageMap/blob/master/operation.gif)

-How it work? really simply
+How does it work? really simply

 First define view on xml use src attribute to define the main image: